onur-CK/quiz-game/README.md

 ## Features

-This website only one main page guides you through answering questions.Question and answers window shown once user submits after entering a username.Rules window is shown when rules button is clicked.
+* This website only one main page guides you through answering questions.
+* Question and answers window shown once user submits after entering a username.
+* Rules window is shown when rules button is clicked.

 ### General features